publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch58/schIII/m__us_usc_t15_s3151.md

     (b) __Noncompliance notification; remedies of Secretary of Labor__

-    Whenever the Secretary of Labor determines that a recipient of funds made available pursuant to this chapter has failed to comply with subsection (a) of this section, or an applicable regulation, the Secretary shall notify the recipient of the noncompliance and shall request such recipient to secure compliance.
+    Whenever the Secretary of Labor determines that a recipient of funds made available pursuant to this chapter has failed to comply with subsection (a), or an applicable regulation, the Secretary shall notify the recipient of the noncompliance and shall request such recipient to secure compliance.
 If within a reasonable period of time, not to exceed sixty days, the recipient fails or refuses to secure compliance, the Secretary of Labor may—

         (1) refer the matter to the Attorney General with a recommendation that an appropriate civil action be instituted;